-Mason Hanson holds a B.A. in cognitive science from UC Berkeley, with a focus in learning science and education.
-They began their professional pursuits at the Institute of Human Development at UC Berkeley, where they conducted research on researched the cognitive development of young children.
+Mason Hanson holds a B.A. in cognitive science from UC Berkeley, with a focus in the learning sciences.
+They began their professional pursuits at the Institute of Human Development at UC Berkeley, where they conducted research on the cognitive development of young children.
 They then spent four years developing science curriculum as a learning and assessment specialist with Lawrence Hall of Science’s Learning Design Group.
-After publication, they began a position as lead STEAM curriculum developer for Cubit, a K-12 robotics and computer science education startup.
-Mx.
-Mason joined the Black Pine Circle School faculty in 2018, and in addition to science, they have taught sixth grade technology and garden.
+Following that, Mason worked as lead STEAM curriculum developer for Cubit, a K-12 robotics and computer science education startup.
+They joined the Black Pine Circle School faculty in 2018, and in addition to science, they have taught sixth grade technology and garden.
 Mason runs a Scratch coding after-school club at BPC, and during the summer they teach a Scratch programming course with the UC Berkeley Academic Talent Development Program.
-Born and raised in Lake Tahoe, Mx.
-Mason enjoys a range of outdoor activities in their personal time, including hiking, backpacking, kayaking, skiing, gardening, and foraging for interesting and tasty plants.
+Born and raised in Lake Tahoe, Mason enjoys a range of outdoor activities in their personal time, including hiking, backpacking, kayaking, skiing, gardening, and foraging for interesting and tasty plants.

 Why I Work with Children